ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

 ## Introduction

-Your senior thesis process provides you the opportunity to pursue independent research in computer and information science.
-This course parallels the kinds of intense inquiry and research inherent to both academic life and a career in the field of computer and information science.
+Your senior thesis process provides you the opportunity to pursue independent research in Computer and Information Science.
+This course parallels the kinds of intense inquiry and research inherent to both academic life and a career in the field of Computer and Information Science.
 To that end, you will work closely with your readers to explore rich, ever-complex, projects.
 Though the faculty cannot promise that this work will be frustration- or challenge-free, we invite you to pursue it with great enthusiasm, vigor, and to -- above all -- find joy in the process.